Titay

 It was declared as a separate municipality on May 24, 1959, by virtue of Executive Order No. 395.

 History

+There are two versions about the origins of the municipality's name.

+One version suggests that Subanens and Kalibugans are the original inhabitants of the area known as Taytay (a Subanen and Visayan word for bridge) referring to bridges seen along their houses, thus it later spelled as Titay.

-In 1933 Custodio P. Mariano Sr., the first Ilocano settler, discovered a small place in the center of the poblacion and registered the name of the place in honor of his favorite cousin back in Luzon who is Cristita Mariano nicknamed "Titay" knowing that a woman's name would bring good luck to the place.
-The Mariano families were among the first batch of Ilocanos who came from Luzon.
-Followed by the Dar families who are cousins of the Marianos.
+The other states that in 1933 Custodio P. Mariano Sr., the first Ilocano settler from Nueva Ecija, discovered a small place in the center of the poblacion and registered the name of the place in honor of his favorite cousin back in Luzon who is Cristita Mariano nicknamed "Titay" knowing that a woman's name would bring good luck to the place.
+The Mariano families were among the first batch of Ilocanos who came from Luzon followed by the Dar families who are cousins of the Marianos as well as friends and other relatives from Ilocandia.

+Titay was formerly a barrio within the jurisdiction of the Municipality of Kabasalan, Zamboanga del Sur.
+However, with the creation of the Municipality of Ipil in 1951, Titay was placed under its Municipal jurisdiction.

+The continued influx of settlers from Luzon and Visayas in the area resulted in the cultivation of a wide area of agricultural lands.
+Along with development, the National Highway to Dipolog City was opened in 1958 traversing through the Barangay of Titay.
+Consequently, private businessmen were attracted to develop and establish agricultural, commercial and industrial establishments that greatly contributed to the development and programs of the locality.

+Thus, on May 24, 1959, through the recommendation of former Zamboanga del Sur Governor Bienvenido Ebarle under Executive Order No. 395 was signed by President Carlos P. Garcia, creating Titay as a corporate Municipality of the Province of Zamboanga del Sur.